Micro856/titanoboa-arch-bootc/README.md

+# NOTE
+This one generates unbootable ISO, sadly fedora has to generate the GRUB and the iso

 # Titanoboa (Beta)

 A [bootc](https://github.com/bootc-dev/bootc) installer designed to install an image as quickly as possible.
 Handles a live user session and then hands off to Anaconda or Readymade for installation.